 Tiny Green Cabins has some pretty nice and well thought-out designs.
 I find their website a little difficult to navigate but their blog has some interesting stuff on it.
 I am very much a traditionalist and a form-follows-function kind of guy.
 However, I think they have some new and innovative designs as well as some … Continue reading Ravenlore Tiny Home

+That transforms into a modernist castle.
 As usual, Lloyd Kahn always finds the good stuff to post when it comes to unique Shelter.
 The Tiny House Truck is built on an old flatbed and is a true marvel of engineering as it "pops" out into a faux castle.
 An appropriate home I suppose for these … Continue reading An Engineering Marvel; Tiny House Truck

 Found on the Vintage Everyday blog.
 It is thought to be from circa 1926 and is a real beauty.
 It has some nice details as well.
 The sign on the roof, lightning rods, and even a little chimney.
 A great solution of one facing homelessness but still had the car.
 Possibly a nightmare to drive?

 Here's a man making his way in the modern world but likes being stuck in the late 18th century.
 Farrier, blacksmith, storyteller, and musician living in his bowtop.
 Above is a short interview with the man himself from a few years back (opens in a new window).
 Living in the 21st century, he even maintains … Continue reading Bear the Tinker